mikenguyen13/data_analysis/_book/24-regression-discontinuity.md

 Pros:

--   can overcome cases where there is no cross-sectional variation in treatment implementation (dif-n-dif is not feasible)
+-   can overcome cases where there is no cross-sectional variation in treatment implementation (DID is not feasible)

-    -   There are papers that use both RDiT and DiD to (1) see the differential treatment effects across individuals/ space [@auffhammer2011clearing] or (2) compare the 2 estimates where the control group's validity is questionable [@gallego2013effect].
+    -   There are papers that use both RDiT and DID to (1) see the differential treatment effects across individuals/ space [@auffhammer2011clearing] or (2) compare the 2 estimates where the control group's validity is questionable [@gallego2013effect].

 -   Better than pre/post comparison because it can include flexible controls